|

 The following is taken from the excellent series of booklets Ken Howard

 produced in the early 80's to aid 'Bashers'.
+All British Rail trains, and certain

 other trains running over BR lines, are allocated a four character